SUMaC Student Working on Project

 All activities are designed to provide participants with a well-rounded experience both inside and outside of the classroom.
 Participants should not have any non-program commitments that directly conflict with required program activities.

 Residential: Participants must be fully involved in the program and should be present for all program activities.
 Students are required to arrive on designated arrival dates and remain until the end of the program.
+Note that arrival day is a Sunday and departure day is a Friday.

-All activities, including co-curricular programming, are designed to provide participants with a well-rounded experience both inside and outside of the classroom.
+All activities, including co-curricular programming, are designed to provide participants with a well-rounded experience inside and outside of the classroom.
 Participants should only miss scheduled activities for health reasons, religious observances, or family emergencies.

 Online and Residential Options